 Section 5.3.
 Prohibition against being on or near School Property during Suspension

-All students who are suspended or expelled are prohibited from being on school property for any reason unless permission is granted by the Executive Director or designee.
+All students who are suspended or expelled are prohibited from being on school property for any reason unless permission is granted by the Head of School or designee.
 Any student who is suspended for any offenses listed in § 160.261, RSMo., or any act of violence or drug-related activity shall not be allowed to be within 1,000 feet of Hawthorn unless one of the following conditions exist:

 The student is under the direct supervision of the student's parent, legal guardian or custodian.

-The student is under the direct supervision of another adult designated by the student's parent, legal guardian or custodian, in advance, in writing, to the Principal.
+The student is under the direct supervision of another adult designated by the student's parent, legal guardian or custodian, in advance, in writing, to the Head of SchoolHead of School.

 The student is in an alternative school that is located within 1,000 feet of Hawthorn.